BillyOsvaldo/e-akun/README.md

     - organizationstructuresusersmanagement

 - organizationusersexpand
+  find:
+    - organizationusers
+    - organizationstructuresusersmanagement

 - organizationusersmanagement
+  find:
+    - usersmanagement
+  rest:
+    - organizationusers
+    - usersmanagement
+    - organizationusersdraft
+    - organizationusersmanagement
+    - organizationstructuresusersdraftmanagement
+    - organizationstructuresusersmanagement
+    - usersselect

 - permissions
+  no dep

 - permissionsadminorganizationsselect
+  all:
+    - permissions

 - permissionsmanagement
+  all:
+    - permissions

 - permissionsselect
+  all:
+    - permissions

 - positions
+  no dep

 - positionsmanagement
+  all:
+    - positions

 - postcodes
+  no dep

 - profiles
+  no dep

 - resend_email
+  - coderegs

 - roles
+  no dep

 - rolesmanagement
+  all:
+    - roles

 - rolesselect
+  all:
+    - roles

 - structureparentselect
+  all:
+    - organizationstructures

 - structures
+  no dep

 - structuresmanagement
+  all:
+    - structures

 - structuresselect
+  all:
+    - structures

 - userRegistration
+  all:
+    - coderegs
+    - organizationusersdraft
+    - organizationusersdraftmanagement
+    - organizationstructuresusersdraft
+    - organizationstructuresusersdraftmanagement
+    - usersmanagement

 - users
+  no dep

 - usersmanagement
+  all:
+    - users
+    - profiles
+    - coderegs
+    - coderegsmanagement
+    - roles

 - usersselect
+  all:
+    - usersmanagement